teckyio/.github/profile/README.md

 We are a coding bootcamp founded in 2018 Hong Kong.
-We strive to educate newcomers to understand the computer science fundamentals and pragmatic programming language for them to thrive in the tech industry.
+We strive to educate newcomers to understand the computer science fundamentals and pragmatic programming knowledge for them to thrive in the tech industry.

 We are also a strong advocate of **open source** technology with most of the technologies, frameworks and libraries we taught in the curriculum being **FOSS**.